 From Large Data to Actionable Extracts

 Our overall approach is based on the assumption that indexing of physiological, behavioral and topological (PBT) “meso-patterns” provides objective and quantitative measurements of individual and disease-related features as well as response to treatments.
 The concept itself stems from and relies on mathematical frameworks yielding macroscopic characterizations of physical systems based on their microscopic properties.
 Such an approach has been used many times in various scientific disciplines.
-In our approach, the molecular level is represented by tiny changes in PBT readings that we map onto a Hurst index or Hausdorff-Besicovitch dimension that can be thought of as a macroscopic system parameter.
+In our approach, the microscopic level is represented by tiny changes in PBT readings that we map onto the Hurst index or Hausdorff-Besicovitch dimension that can be thought of as a macroscopic system parameter.

 Artificial Intelligence and Predictability

 At least some of the indices considered such as, e.g., heart and respiratory rates are unique for each individual.
 This observation applies to other indices having stochastic nature.
 This means that a collection of complex indices can provide aggregated characterization of factorized groups of patients.
 This leads to “fingerprinting”, i.e. characterization of an individual.
 Consequently, the correlation between factorized groups and indexing of their responses to treatment provide the basis for personalized medicine.
 Ultimately, we are able to index individual behavior in humans, using a behavioral vector to brain connectivity.